adipixel/news-website-log-analysis/README.md

 ### Technologies used
 - Python
 - PostgreSQL
+- VituralBox
+- Vagrant

 ### Execution Instructions
+- Load the database from the database file using following command `psql -d news -f newsdata.sql`
 - Execute using the following command
 `python log-analysis-console.py`
 - The output gets printed in the file